RMITLibrary/easy_cite/markdown/rmitharvard.md

 RMIT Harvard includes the following within the definition of an artwork:

-- drawings, paintings, prints, sculpture and ceramics
+- paintings, drawings, illustrations, prints, sculptures and ceramics

-- photographs
+- street art and neon sign art

-- posters and cartoons
+- photographs, posters, cartoons and clip art

-- performance and ephemeral art
+- performance and ephemeral artwork

-- digital works

-- antiquities
+- digital art – created using technology such as video, computer or laser beam

+- antiquities - objects from ancient history such as coins and pottery

+- images of any of the above

 - maps

+RMIT Harvard includes the following within the definition of an **image (non-artwork)**:

+- photographs, illustrations, drawings, illustrative diagrams and other images of a medical, anatomical, physiological or scientific nature (e.g. human body, histology, radiology/medical imaging such as x-rays, ultrasounds and scans)

+- photographs, illustrations, drawings and illustrative diagrams of a technical nature (e.g. vehicle or aircraft engines, architectural blueprints, anatomy of an airplane)

+- photographs, illustrations, drawings and illustrative diagrams of any other non-artwork subject matter not covered above (e.g. fashion/clothing/accessories, nature, people)

+Artworks and images (non-artworks) can be physical or online/digital.

+The artist or creator can be a person, the gallery/museum/public space like a library, or other organisations.

+If no publication year is supplied, write **n.d.** (for 'no date').
+If the year can be reliably estimated or inferred from the text, then write c. (meaning 'circa' or approximately) followed by the year.

-Artworks that you use in your assignment or for study purposes do not need the copyright permissions that are required for publishing or commercial use.
+Artworks and images (non-artworks) that you use in your assignment or for study purposes do not need the copyright permissions that are required for publishing or commercial use.
 However, it is essential that you give credit to the creator of the work and reference it in your work.

-When citing works of art in the text of your assignment, you need to acknowledge them in two places:
+When citing artworks or images (non-artworks) in the text of your assignment, you need to acknowledge them in two places:

 1.  within the written body of your paper, as you would for a normal in-text reference, and
 2.  in the figure layout (caption).

-Citations are also influenced by where you sourced the creative work.
+Citations are also influenced by where you sourced the artwork or image (non-artwork).
 Where possible, cite the original rather than copies from a reproduction.

-How you capture and include the artwork or image (e.g. screen shot, photograph, copy-and-paste) does not influence the way in which it is referenced.
+How you capture and include the artwork or image (non-artwork), e.g. screenshot, photograph, copy-and-paste, does not influence the way in which it is referenced.
 Cite the work based on where you sourced the work.

-**Note:** Your lecturer may have specific requirements for referencing artworks.
+**Note:** Your lecturer may have specific requirements for referencing artworks or images (non-artwork).
 Any directions given by your lecturer must be followed, even if they differ from this guide.

 #### Captions

-Captions are used to provide a description of the artworks you use.
+Captions are used to provide a description of the artworks or images (non-artwork) you use.
 These are usually placed below the illustration.

 A figure number is used in the caption to identify each illustration.
 These figures are numbered sequentially in the order in which they appear and followed by a colon.